Uberi/Autonomy/README.md

 ### Resources/Reconstruct.ahk

-Routines for the reconstruction of code from the various stages of compilation, such as a token stream, or a syntax tree.
+Routines for the reconstruction of code from the various stages of compilation, such as from a token stream or syntax tree.
 Used for debugging purposes, but also has applications outside of this.